-About two years ago I left my comfortable career of managing the live production environment for churches to study in this crazy new iOS development program at Lambda School.
+A little over three years ago I left my comfortable career of managing the live production environment for churches to study in the new-at-the-time iOS development program at Lambda School (now called Bloom Institute of Technology).
 I spent basically all day every day for nine months reading and writing Swift and learning how to build iOS apps.

 I did well enough that after ten weeks they asked me to pause my studies for a little bit and act as the class lead for a new cohort of students.
 So for ten weeks in the middle of my time at Lambda, I was the class lead for the iOS4 cohort, helping students who needed help, reviewing/debugging their code, and presenting code challenges.

 Ten days after finishing that course, I started a job at Madwire working on their Top Rated Local app.
 We used a modified version of the VIPER architecture, shot for 100% code coverage with our unit tests and generated all our UI programmatically so I got a crash course in all three of those things there.

 After that I joined Ibotta, working on their iOS app as a part of the Radicial Simplification team.
 Our goal was to reduce friction as much as possible for the users of the app by showing them (only) content they care about and removing unnecessary roadblocks in the process of earning rewards.
 I got to work with some incredible people and learned a lot about iOS architecture and working cross-functionally in a large organization while I was there.

 Most recently I accepted a position as Lead iOS Developer at Hallow, a prayer and meditation app.
 At Hallow I am responsible for the iOS app, maintaining the code base, establishing best practice and releasing new features and bug fixes on a regular cadence.